45°F

 All traffic signals on roads with speed limits of 45 mph or higher had flashing yellow lights suppressed during peak hours of the day.
 The initiative also aimed to create safer commutes for pedestrians in such areas, as motorists facing flashing yellow lights sometimes fail to look for pedestrians before they begin to make their turn through an intersection.

-With pedestrian safety at the forefront, the office is also working with law enforcement to identify the top 10 most-dangerous areas for pedestrians.
+With pedestrian safety at the forefront, the office is also working with law enforcement to identify the top 10 most dangerous areas for pedestrians.
 Once those are determined, the office will look at ways to increase safety for pedestrians in those areas.

-The plan requires all cannabis consumption lounges to have a DUI prevention plan in place, which details how to spot someone who overconsumed and encourages ride-booking services and potential perks for use of designated drivers.
+The plan requires all cannabis consumption lounges to have a DUI prevention plan in place, which details how to spot someone who overconsumed and encourages ride-booking services and potential perks for the use of designated drivers.

-Two open-consumption lounges operate in unincorporated Clark County, and the Office of Traffic Safety will review their policies once they hit the one-year mark of the first such establishment opening, to see if they need to make any updates.
+Two open consumption lounges operate in unincorporated Clark County, and the Office of Traffic Safety will review their policies once they hit the one-year mark of the first such establishment opening, to see if they need to make any updates.

 “We want to take a step back and look at those policy recommendations and see if there’s a need for any improvements or tweaks,” Bennett said, “(while having) conversations with the (cannabis) industry, to see if we can do anything to continue with the safety, when it comes to driving, with the cannabis consumption lounges.”